Is there any type of investment – with tax benefits similar to a retirement annuity – which allows you to cash in whenever you want?

-But there’s one massive advantage that a Tax Free Plan has over a retirement annuity
+But there’s one massive advantage that a Tax-Free Savings Plan has over a Retirement Annuity

 When investing, there are layers of costs.
 Any company offering Tax-free Savings Plans is only allowed, by law, to charge a fixed fee.
 This alone, is huge!